 *On this date in 1962, Jamaica celebrates its independence from British colonial rule.

 The Caribbean island was settled first by hunter-gatherers from the Yucatan and then by two waves of Arawak people from South America.
 Christopher Columbus arrived in Jamaica in 1494 and took it for the Crown of Castile.
-At this time, over two hundred villages existed in Jamaica, largely located on the south coast and ruled by caciques, or "chiefs of villages".
-The Spanish Empire began its official rule in Jamaica in 1509, with the formal occupation of the island by conquistador Juan de Esquivel and his men.
-The Spaniards enslaved many of the native people, overworking and killing them to the point that many perished within fifty years of European arrival.
+At this time, over two hundred villages existed in Jamaica, mainly on the south coast and ruled by caciques, or "chiefs of villages."
+The Spanish Empire began its official rule in Jamaica in 1509, with conquistador Juan de Esquivel and his men formally occupying the island.
+The Spaniards enslaved many native people, overworking and killing them to the point that many perished within fifty years of European arrival.